IBM/ibm-cloud-sdk-common/README.md

 The Node SDK supports a generalized retry feature that can automatically retry on common errors.
-The default configuration (up to 4 retries, max retry interval of 30 seconds, and exponential backoff if no `Retry-After` response header is present) should suffice for most applications, but the retry feature is customizable to support unique requirements.
+The default configuration (up to 4 retries, max retry interval of 30 seconds, along with exponential backoff if no `Retry-After` response header is present) should suffice for most applications, but the retry feature is customizable to support unique requirements.